SSH can be configured so that you are not prompted for a password when you ssh to another host when combined with the ssh-agent and ssh-add command.

 The ssh-agent command below is only required on hosts not managed by the CLAS Linux Group.
 It only has to by done once (per unique machine login) and is valid until you logout or the ssh-agent process is killed.

-When you log out, kill the ssh-agent process (not required on managed hosts).
+When you log out, kill the ssh-agent process (not required on managed hosts, or when you specify a lifetime to keep the key in memory)

 You should now be able to ssh/slogin/scp to remote hosts with out typing in your SSH passphrase for the duration that the ssh-agent process is running.